wso2/docs-is/en/docs/references/extend/federation/write-a-custom-oauth2-federated-authenticator.md

 # Write a Custom OAuth2 Federated Authenticator

 A custom OAuth2 authenticator can be written to authenticate a user with an external system.
-The external system can be any Identity provider supporting OAuth2 including Facebook, Kakao, Naver etc. You can use the OAuth2GenericAuthenticator available in WSO2 Identity Server to create custom OAuth2 authenticators.
+The external system can be any Identity provider supporting OAuth2 including Facebook, Kakao, Naver, etc. You can use the `OAuth2GenericAuthenticator` available in WSO2 Identity Server to create custom OAuth2 authenticators.

 ## Steps to write a custom OAuth2 authenticator